isc-projects/bind9/README.md

 #### BIND 9.10.6

-BIND 9.10.6 is a maintenance release, and addresses the security flaw disclosed in CVE-2017-3140.
+BIND 9.10.6 is a maintenance release, and addresses the security flaws disclosed in CVE-2017-3140 and CVE-2017-3141.

 ### <a name="build"/> Building BIND